Performance Measurement Glossary: Key Terms

 2. Automated tracking and proactive alerts

-🟣 How Enji helps: Enji eliminates 4-6 hours of weekly manual tracking by automatically monitoring technical and capacity indicators in real-time.
+🟣 Enji eliminates hours of weekly manual monitoring by automatically tracking technical and capacity indicators in real time.

-Team Code Metrics and Individual Code Metrics track code review velocity, work-in-progress trends, cycle time variance, and technical debt accumulation.
+Team Code Metrics and Individual Code Metrics cover code review velocity, work-in-progress trends, cycle time variance, and technical debt accumulation, while Enlightening Worklogs monitor overtime, context switching, and unplanned work.

 3. Portfolio patterns and validation

-🟣 How Enji helps: Enji reveals organizational patterns across projects and validates which interventions actually work.
+🟣 Enji reveals organizational patterns across projects and validates which interventions actually work.

-Summarizer creates portfolio health reports showing patterns like "80% of projects with overtime >50 hours/week missed deadlines within 4 weeks," driving targeted process improvements.
+Summarizer creates portfolio health reports that surface cross-project patterns, such as the proportion of projects with high overtime that later missed deadlines, enabling targeted process improvements.

 Key Takeaways